01jongmin/PennClubs/README.md

 Please open the .xcworkspace file rather than the .xcodeproj file to avoid issues.

-## Features
+## Basic Features
-- [x] View and search through all organizations registered Penn
+- [x] Built the UI of dinning tab of the actual app entirely programmatically
-- [ ] View and search through upcoming events
+- [x] Fetch dining hours and image URLs from the API a
 - [x] View each club's information in detail
 - [ ] Directly access clubs's social media sites
 - [ ] Find upcoming events for each club